kwabenasapong/openpldoc/manual/source/configure.rst

 and enter the IP address followed by a colon and then the port number, ie:
 192.168.1.104:4316  then press enter.
 You should now have access to the OpenLP Controller.
-If it does not come up, you either entered the wrong IP address, port number or one or both computer's are not connected to the network.
+If it does not come up, you either entered the wrong IP address, port number or one or both computers are not connected to the network.